 As an ED nurse, home health nurse, Director of Quality Management, educator, POA and daughter of Mr. Bill, the answer to the above question is a resounding NO. Mr. Bill’s advance directive stated that no extraordinary measures were to be used to prolong his life, specifically prohibiting CPR and artificial respiration.
 What about assisted breathing or massive doses of antibiotics with debilitating side effects?
 What about a feeding tube or parenteral nutrition, and in this age of evolving technologies, who defines “extraordinary”?

 Advance Health Care Directive (Living Will)

-A living will or advance health care directive is the primary legal tool for protecting a person's healthcare wishes if and when he can't speak for himself.
+A living will or advance health care directive is the primary legal tool for protecting a person’s healthcare wishes if and when they can’t speak for themselves.
 Should a living will provide clear direction about healthcare wishes?
-Absolutely, YES, it should!
+Absolutely, yes, it should!
 However, a living will is only as good as the planning and thoughtful consideration that goes into its formulation.
-Additionally, plans, wishes, thoughts and feelings about end of life may change with age.
-What you, your loved one or those you care for envisioned at age 50 can be vastly different from the vision at age 85.
+Additionally, plans, wishes, thoughts, and feelings about end of life may change with age.
+What you, your loved one, or those you care for envisioned at age 50 can be vastly different from the vision at age 85.

 Advance Care Planning Series

 Relias, in partnership with Aging with Dignity, is developing a three-module advance care planning series dedicated to helping those in the health care setting.
 Modules will focus on understanding the overall purpose and advantages of advance care planning, providing scenario-based learning and other tools designed to help caregivers have difficult conversations, and designing and implementing an advanced care planning program in your clinical focus area.

 Remember, advanced care planning is a gift – a gift of dignity, a gift of clarity, a gift of peace.
 Be the person who brings this gift to your loved ones and those you serve.